Théodore Limperg: Accountancy

 In 1905 he became editor-in-chief at the Accountancy journal.
 In his articles he criticized the Nederlands Instituut van Accountants NIvA (Dutch Institute of Chartered Accountants), of which he was a member as well.
 The institute didn't take this for granted.
 When the board of the institute came into conflict with a fellow member, J.G.Ch.
 Volmer, Limperg chose his side.
-In 1906 Limperg was disbarred by Niva-governance.
-Many other members followed his example and stepped down.
+This led to Limperg's Niva expulsion at the end of 1906.
+Many other members followed him and left Niva.
 In the same year these dissidents jointly founded the Nederlandsche Accountants-Vereeniging NAV (Dutch Accountants Institute).